childsb/glusterfs-hadoop-docs/General_Configuration_CDH5.markdown

 Now, in your mapred-site.xml file:

+5.0) Set/add the xml property "mapreduce.framework.name", and set it equal to "yarn".

-5) Make sure all your hadoop libraries are on the classpath.
+5.1) Make sure all your hadoop libraries are on the classpath.
 A good way to do this is to simply hardcode them, into the mapreduce.application.classpath parameter.
 This prevents reliance on environmental variables and is easier to debug.

 `mapreduce.application.classpath=/usr/lib/hadoop-yarn/lib/*,/usr/lib/hadoop-yarn/*,/usr/lib/hadoop/lib/*,/usr/lib/hadoop/*,/usr/lib/hadoop-mapreduce/*,$HADOOP_MAPRED_HOME/share/hadoop/mapreduce/*,$HADOOP_MAPRED_HOME/lib/*`